 Our primary sources of market risk include fluctuations in commodity prices which affect demand for and pricing of our services as well as interest rate fluctuations.
-At March 31, 2009, we had no long-term indebtedness or short-term investments.
+At June 30, 2009, we had no long-term indebtedness.
+Short-term investments held at June 30, 2009 consist of two U.S. Treasury bills and two U.S. Treasury notes of approximately \$5,000,000 each for a total cost of \$20,192,000, with contractual maturities ranging from December 2009 to September 2010.
+Our short-term investments are classified for accounting purposes as available-for-sale.
 We have not entered into any hedge arrangements, commodity swap agreements, commodity futures, options or other derivative financial instruments.
 We do not currently conduct business internationally, so we are not generally subject to foreign currency exchange rate risk.